caldwell619/hosting-static-sites-on-s3/docs/uploading-to-s3.md

 This will take every file inside of your provided directory and put it at the root of the bucket.
 This is the equivalent of `cp -r BUILD_PATH S3_BUCKET`

+## Summary

+You will see the progress of each file being uploaded, and be notified of any errors

+If you don't see any errors, you're ready to roll!
+Go to the URL you saved from the last set of instructions and see your stuff!